 Chances are, medieval castles are one of the first things that come to mind when you think of Scotland.
 At Edinburgh Castle, which overlooks the city from Castle Rock, you can view the Scottish crown jewels and the age-old Stone of Scone.
 The magnificent Cawdor Castle (pictured above) outside of Inverness is the fictional setting for Shakespeare’s “Macbeth.”
 Each ancient fortress has a unique story to tell about the country’s impressive history.

 Glasgow’s green parks

 With more parks per square mile than any other city in Europe, it’s no surprise that Glasgow means “the Dear Green Place” in Gaelic.
 From the beautiful Kelvingrove Park (pictured above) along the banks of the River Kelvin to Pollok Country Park, home to the world-famous Burrell Collection, you’re sure to stumble across outdoor spaces wherever you turn in Scotland’s “second city.”

-Craggy cliffs, rolling hills, freshwater lochs: the diversity of Scotland’s natural scenery attracts visitors from around the world.
-The vast landscape of the Trossachs, Scotland’s first national park is comprised of mountains, forests and the famed Loch Lomond.
+Craggy cliffs, rolling hills, freshwater lochs: the diversity of natural scenery you can find in the landscapes of Scotland and Ireland attracts visitors from around the world.
+The vast landscape of the Trossachs, Scotland’s first national park is comprised of mountains, forests, and the famed Loch Lomond.
 Further north near the lochs and glens of the Highlands, you’ll find the rocky shorelines and secluded islands of the Hebrides.